tposney/midi-qol/README.md

 * **Force Hide Rolls** If enabled then private/blind/gm only rolls will only appear on the recipient’s chat log.
 This must be enabled if you are using Better Rolls and combo cards.

+### Optional Rules
+Midi supports various optional rule settings that can be useful.
+**Incapacitated Actors cant make attacks.**
+If a token has 0 HP, they cannot attack **Invisible/Hidden Token attack with advantage**
+If a token is invisible/hidden (CUB/Condtional Visibility) it attacks with advantage.
+**Attack remvoes hidden/invisible**
+Remove invisible/hidden when making an attack
+**Check Weapon range when attacking**
+Check the range of the weapon when doing an attack.
+Impose disadvantage for range > short range.
+Fail if range is > max range.
+**Include Height in range calculation**
+Take token height differences into account when checking range.
+**Ranged attacks when Foes are closer than X have disadvantage** If you make a ranged attack when a foe is less than X feet/meters from you the attack is made at disadvantage.
+**House rule for Damage Reduction**
+Choose how to combine Damage Reduction **Critical/Fumble for saving throws**
+Critical saves always succeed, fumbled saves always fail.
+**(House Rule) Ranged attacks at foes with nearby allies have disadvantage** If making a ranged attack at a target whose size is less than that specified and there is an ally within 5 feet of the target the ranged attack is made with disadvantage.
+(You want to avoid hitting your friends but really big targets can still be hit safely).
+**Active Defence**
+If set, then attacks by the GM are converted into saving throws for the players and uses the prompting setting specified for saving throws.
+This means the players get to roll more often.

 If the above was all too tedious here are the settings I use.

 ## Settings for full auto mode: